paulrayner/exploreddd.github.com/src/speakers/vaughn-vernon.md

     <p class="copy"><a class="speaker-handle" href="https://twitter.com/vaughnvernon" target="_blank">@vaughnvernon</a></p>

     <h2 class="speaker-subheader"><strong>biography</strong></h2>
-    <p class="copy">Vaughn is a veteran software craftsman, with more than 30 years of experience in software design, development, and architecture.
-He is a thought leader in simplifying software design and implementation using innovative methods.
-Vaughn is the author of the books "Implementing Domain-Driven Design" and "Reactive Messaging Patterns with the Actor Model", both published by Addison-Wesley.
-He has been applying the tenets of Domain-Driven Design since his Smalltalk domain modeling days in the early 1990s.
-Vaughn speaks and presents at conferences internationally, he consults, and has taught his IDDD Workshop around the globe to hundreds of developers.
-He is also the founder of for comprehension, an online training website.</p>
+    <p class="copy">Vaughn Vernon is a software developer and architect with more than 30 years of experience in a broad range of business domains.
+Vaughn is a leading expert in Domain-Driven Design and a thought leader in software simplification.
+He consults and teaches around Domain-Driven Design and reactive software development, helping teams and organizations realize the potential of business-driven and reactive systems as they transition from technology-driven legacy web implementation approaches.
+As he does so, he puts strong emphasis on embracing simplicity whenever possible.
+Vaughn is the author of three books: Implementing Domain-Driven Design, Reactive Messaging Patterns with the Actor Model, and Domain-Driven Design Distilled, all published by Addison-Wesley.
+Vaughn is also the founder of <a href="http://forcomprehension.com">for {comprehension}</a> providing consulting, live training, and online learning.</p>

     <h2 class="conference-emphasis">Two day pre-conference workshop, Sept.
 19-20</h2>